Pepas

-"Pepas" is a guaracha song by Puerto Rican singer-songwriter Farruko from his studio album La 167.
+"Pepas" is a guaracha song by Puerto Rican rapper and singer-songwriter Farruko from his studio album La 167.
 It was released as single on June 24, 2021, via Sony Music Latin.
 It reached No. 25 on the US Billboard Hot 100 and number one on the US Hot Dance/Electronic Songs chart, becoming Farruko's highest-charting single to date.
 An official remix was released by David Guetta.

 Background

 Farruko called the song, a "total experiment".
 He gathered a few people in the studio and asking them to sing a stadium chant that sounded similar to a church choir.

 Composition

 "Pepas" starts off slow, then quickly picks up and morphs into something "reminiscent of pre-COVID-19 pandemic dance parties".

 Music video

 The music video was directed by Mike Ho and released on August 6, 2021.
 According to a description by Jessica Roiz of Billboard, it includes "an all-night-long rave with fireworks, dancers, men dressed in neon suits, and Farruko dancing on top of shipping containers".